BMW diverts China imports to Shanghai from Tianjin after blasts

-FRANKFURT (Reuters) - BMW (BMWG.DE) has switched to Shanghai as the main harbor for importing vehicles into China in the aftermath of explosions which damaged the port facilities in Tianjin, a company spokesman said on Monday.
+FRANKFURT, Aug 17 (Reuters) - BMW has switched to Shanghai as the main harbour for importing vehicles into China in the aftermath of explosions which damaged the port facilities in Tianjin, a company spokesman said on Monday.

 Around 2,000 vehicles a week which would otherwise have gone via Tianjin have been redirected to Shanghai, which normally handles about 10,000 vehicles weekly, BMW said.